BasimBashir/caloriewise-ai/README.md

 4. Save all changes.
 You can now open the `ngrok` URL on any device to test Google Sign-In.

+5. Go to your Firebase project console: "https://console.firebase.google.com".
+In your project's settings, find your web app's configuration snippet.
+Copy the `firebaseConfig` object and paste it in firebaseConfig.ts.

 **Note:** The free version of `ngrok` generates a new URL every time you restart the server.
 You will need to update this URL in both Firebase and Google Cloud Console each time.